Are you looking for a tutorial on how to whitewash your brick fireplace?

 This is a beginner level project, that was a bit tedious at times, but ultimately pretty hard to screw up.

-We are so glad we took the leap, and at a total project cost of $21.99 this was a cheap DIY win!
+We are so glad we took the leap, and it was a cheap DIY win!